 Finding the Best Places to Retire Since 2006!

-Residents enjoy four golf course and several nearby state parks.
-The Bay and its tributaries are perfect for sailing, canoeing, fishing and crabbing, and the Bill Burton Fishing Pier is open 24 hours per day.
-The Pickering Creek Audubon Center features hardwood forests and non-tidal wetlands.
+Residents enjoy four golf courses and several nearby state parks.
+The Bay and its tributaries are perfect for sailing, canoeing, fishing and crabbing.
+The Bill Burton Fishing Pier and bright red Easton Point Marina are both open 24 hours a day.

 Recommended as a Retirement Spot?
 Yes

-Webwerxx, Inc. Copyright (c) 2006-2017.
+Webwerxx, Inc. Copyright (c) 2006-2023.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.